The Board of The Town of Ojibwa Welcomes You to Ojibwa Park.

 Fishing and canoeing opportunities abound on the Chippewa River.
 The entire Park is designated as a wildlife refuge and is not open to hunting at any time.

 The park is open for camping from the first of May to the last day of the regular gun deer hunting season (near the end of November).
 The campsites in the Park are available on a first come/ first serve basis.
-Each of the three non-electric sites has a $10.00 per night fee.
-Each of the twelve electric sites has a $15.00 per night fee.
+Each of the three non-electric sites has a $15.00 per night fee.
+Each of the twelve electric sites has a $20.00 per night fee.
+New coin operated showers were added in 2016.

 Ojibwa Park was established in 1932 by a gift to the people of the State of Wisconsin from Mr. & Mrs. Robert W. Baird, Ojibwa Sales Co., and Northern States Power Company.